Auto Repair Negligence a Factor in Accidents & Road Fatalities

 • Engine failure

-Joe Lyon is a highly rated and experienced Ohio wrongful death lawyer with success in auto repair negligence claims.
+Joe Lyon is a highly-rated and experienced Cincinnati catastrophic injury lawyer and Ohio wrongful death attorney with success in auto repair negligence claims.
 The Lyon Firm works with accident reconstructionists, biomechanical engineers, mechanics, and forensic engineers to investigate and determine the root cause of vehicle accidents.

-An automotive service business or car dealership may be liable for faulty repairs or maintenance that results in an accident, and causes damage and injury.
+An automotive service business or car dealership may be liable for faulty repairs or maintenance.
+Such negligence results in accidents, and causes damage and injuries.
 Common types of defective mechanical work may include:

 • Forgetting to reattach components